richardwalkerdev/vaulttester/README.md

 ### Kubernetes Auth Method

 Finally, let's deal with how OpenShift authenticates with Vault.
-So far, we've passed the `Root Token` as an environment variable, not ideal.
+So far, we've passed the `Root Token` as an environment variable, which is not ideal.

-A better method is possible using Vaults "Kubernetes Auth Method".
+A better method is to use Vaults "Kubernetes Auth Method".
 The Kubernetes Auth Method enables Vault authentication using an OpenShift Service Account.

 Ref. https://www.vaultproject.io/docs/auth/kubernetes/